NHERI-SimCenter/EE-UQ/Examples/eeuq-0004/README.rst

    :width: 400
    :figclass: align-center

-4. In the Member Depth section, users can specify cross sections in the the table list for the interior columns, exterior columns, and beams.
-Starting from top to bottom, each row corresponding to one story from bottom story to top story.
+4. In the Member Depth section, users can specify cross sections in the table list for the interior columns, exterior columns, and beams.
+Starting from top to bottom, each row corresponds to one story from bottom story to top story.
 In this example, we simplify all columns to have the same :math:`W14` section, and use three sections for beams.

 .. figure:: figures/mem.png